tensorflow/tensorflow/g3doc/LangRef.md

 memref's index space.
 The element type and memory space of a view matches those of the operand memref.

-The view instruction defines a new memref which aliases the buffer of its operand memref, but in a new index system, specified by the index map in its type (and any captured symbols).
+The view operation defines a new memref which aliases the buffer of its operand memref, but in a new index system, specified by the index map in its type (and any captured symbols).
 See the figure below for an example.

 ![2x2 view of 3x3 base MemRef](includes/img/view-operation.svg "Illustration of a 2x2 view of a 3x3 base memref")